“The World to Come: Art, Politics & Climate Change” (Oct. 19–20, 2018)

 Leslie Paul Thiele is a Distinguished Professor in the Department of Political Science, University of Florida.
 He teaches political theory and sustainability studies, and serves as Director of the Sustainability Studies program and the Center for Adaptive Innovation, Resilience, Ethics and Science (UF CAIRES).
 His interdisciplinary research focuses on political thought, sustainability, technology, and the intersection of political philosophy and the natural sciences.
 His central concerns are the responsibilities of citizenship and the opportunities for leadership in a world of rapid technological, social, and ecological change.
 His books include Friedrich Nietzsche and the Politics of the Soul (Princeton 1990); Timely Meditations: Martin Heidegger and Postmodern Politics (Princeton 1995); Environmentalism for a New Millennium (Oxford 1999); Thinking Politics (2nd edition, CQ Press 2003); The Heart of Judgment: Practical Wisdom, Neuroscience, and Narrative (Cambridge 2006); Indra’s Net and the Midas Touch: Living Sustainably in a Connected World (MIT, 2011); Sustainability (Polity, 2nd edition, 2016), and The Art and Craft of Political Theory (2019).

-Support for the symposium is from the National Endowment for the Arts, UF Center for Humanities & the Public Sphere (Rothman Endowment), Harn Eminent Scholar Chair in Art History Lecture Series (keynote), UF Imagining Climate Change and UF Office of Research.
+Support for the symposium is from the National Endowment for the Arts, the Andy Warhol Foundation, UF Center for Humanities & the Public Sphere (Rothman Endowment), Harn Eminent Scholar Chair in Art History Lecture Series (keynote), UF Imagining Climate Change, UF Office of Research, and the generosity of several private donors.

 Check out the Facebook event.